Skip to product information

 How do I size a solar charge controller?

-Controller sizing is based on both amps and voltage.
-Multiply your solar panel wattage by your system voltage to find the max current, then add a 20–25% safety margin.
+Simple Answer: Controller sizing is based on both amps and voltage.
+Divide your total solar panel wattage by your system's battery voltage to find the max current, then add a 20–25% safety margin.
 For example, a 220W panel on a 12V system produces ~18A, so a 20–30A controller is recommended.
-Sapphire’s MPPT controllers are rated with these margins in mind, making it easy to pair with panels from our Solar Panel Collection.

 Can I use a solar charge controller with LiFePO₄ batteries?